 Facility Inspections

-In addition to being a great facility overall, it also received A+ health inspections recently.
-Its inspections are virtually perfect.
+In addition to receiving a strong overall grade, this nursing home received an A+ inspection grade.
+This score is based on its recent inspection reports.
+An A+ in this area is one of the best complements we can pay to a facility.
 Our inspection grades are tied to datapoints located in the a nursing home's recent inspection reports.
-Nursing homes that score well in this area have very few deficiencies on those reports.
-Most importantly, these facilities should not have any severe deficiencies which are associated with endangerment of patients.
+Facilities that score well in this category tend to have very few deficiencies on their reports.
+Most importantly, these nursing homes generally do not have any severe deficiencies which are associated with risks to patient safety.
 Fortunately, although this nursing home had some minor dings on its government inspection report, it had no severe deficiencies.
-Severe deficiencies are found in categories G through L. This means that the government inspectors didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+Severe deficiencies are those found in categories G through L. This means that the government inspectors did not deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality